Partha104/Melanoma-Detection/README.md

 - Write your findings after the model fit, see if the issues are resolved or not?

 # Conclusions
-- A CNN model with improved accuracy and dropped loss fucntion was built with having no overfitting.
+- A CNN model with improved accuracy and dropped loss fucntion was built without overfitting.

 # Contacts
 - Created by [@Partha104]